Skip to main content

 <script src="https://www.paypal.com/sdk/js?client-id=YOUR_CLIENT_ID&currency=USD"></script>

-In v6, you load the SDK core script without a client ID in the URL.
-You initialize with a client token in your JavaScript.
+In v6, you load the SDK core script without the client ID or any configuration in the URL.

 <script async src="https://www.sandbox.paypal.com/web-sdk/v6/core" onload="onPayPalLoaded()"></script>